Meditation for May 1st, 2016

 Guitar, Bass & Drums Again?

-Rock & Roll is approaching 100 years of making kids smoke cigarettes and engaging in premarital sex.
-The trio of instruments, the guitar, the bass & the drums, has kept our feet stomping and our heads bopping for decades now and it almost seems like it isn’t slowing down.
+Rock and roll is approaching 100 years of making kids smoke cigarettes and engage in premarital sex.
+The trio of instruments—the guitar, the bass, and the drums—has kept our feet stomping and our heads bopping for decades now, and it almost seems like it isn’t slowing down.
+Even pop artists will put out a “guitar” album.

 It all sounds like cover bands now.
-No one is doing anything remotely interesting anymore with the two string lutes and those primitive drums.
-People try to make it noisier or cleaner all the time, but it’s about as interesting as new country.
+No one is doing anything remotely interesting anymore.
+People try to make it noisier or cleaner all the time, but it’s about as interesting as New Country.
+Some people will add a comedic schtick to it.

 It’s over, dude.
-Let’s try and do something interesting sounding instead of the same old song and dance.
+Let’s try to do something interesting that sounds different from the same old song and dance.
 Get some horns and rely on melody instead of volume to emote.
 Critics even say what genre you are and what band you remind them of.
 You aren’t original.
-The perfect mouse trap has been made and you are in a factory making them.
+The perfect mousetrap has been made, and you are in a factory making them.

-Genres of music is so restricting.
-You have to put on a costume and act a certain way and you have to be up to date on who is who and you have to only be interested in a handful of bands and you have to be “ironic” if you get caught liking anything else.
+Genres of music are so restricting.
+You have to put on a costume and act a certain way, be up to date on who is who, be interested in only a handful of bands, and be “ironic” if you get caught liking anything else.

 Put the guitar away.
 Those songs have been played already.
-All riffs were done by Duane Eddy already.
+Duane Eddy has already done all the riffs.

 Prayer